 Norway-based Rebartek uses robots to automate the prefabrication of reinforcement cages.
-They standardized robotic cell to assemble reinforcement bar, rebar pieces into rebar cages.
+They standardized robotic cells to assemble reinforcement bar, rebar pieces into rebar cages.

 Robotical, United Kingdom

-Robotical is a UK-based company which made Marty the Robot, a real robot designed to teach kids about robotics and STEM.
+Robotical is a UK-based company that made Marty the Robot, a real robot designed to teach kids about robotics and STEM.
 Marty comes as a kit or pre-built.
-Marty is Wi-Fi enabled and has 9 individually controllable servo motors.
+Marty is Wi-Fi enabled and has nine individually controllable servo motors.
 You can use an app to remote control Marty and add a bunch of sensors to react to the environment.

 Founded in 2016, Swiss company Rovenso makes autonomous mobile robots that perform security and safety monitoring of industrial sites.
-ROVéo, made for security application on industrial sites, combines 3D laser scanning, night vision, thermal vision and acoustic analysis to detect the slightest anomalies.
-ROVéo can tackle rough terrain and climb stairs by adapting to their shape.
+ROVéo, built for security application on industrial sites, combines 3D laser scanning, night vision, thermal vision, and acoustic analysis to detect the slightest anomalies.
+ROVéo can tackle rough terrain and climb stairs by adapting to its shape.